- Ph.D., Economics, University of Michigan, 1995

 - B.A., Economics, Cum Laude, University of Washington, 1987 (honors)

-Marianne Page has expertise in labor economics and public finance.
-In addition to her appointment in the Department of Economics, she is the Deputy Director of the Center for Poverty Research at UC Davis, and a Research Associate with the National Bureau of Economic Research.
+Marianne Page is a Professor of Economics at the University of California, Davis, with expertise in labor economics and public economics.
+In addition to her position in the Department of Economics, she is the Director of the Center for Poverty Research at UC Davis, a research associate with the National Bureau of Economic Research, and a research fellow at IZA.
+She currently serves as co-editor of the Journal of Policy Analysis and Management.

-Professor Page's research focuses on economic mobility in the United States.
-She investigates at how families, the economy, and social policies affect children's likelihood of achieving economic success in adulthood.
-Her research has been funded by the National Science Foundation and the National Institutes of Health.
+Professor Page’s research focuses on economic mobility in the United States.
+She investigates how families, the economy, and social policies affect children’s likelihood of achieving economic success in adulthood.
+Her recent research investigates multigenerational persistence in the effects of safety net programs.
+She has served as principle investigator on grants from the National Science Foundation, National Institutes of Health, and the Robert Wood Johnson Foundation.